CSCfi/shibboleth-idp-authn-discovery/README.md

 ```
 idp.discovery.storeSelection = true
 ```
-discovery will store user's selection to session and use it.
+discovery will store user's selection to session and use it automatically on subsequent execution.
 If prior selection is not applicable Disco view is shown.

 ### Version 2.1.0 and JSON configuration
 Version 2.1.0 provides alternate way to configure discovery items in a single json string and a helper to apply details of selected item in later stages.
 Here is an example of such string for a setup where we want to direct all requests for MFA authentication configuration to handle.